christc4/web/sites/pariffin.org/misc/per/arch/setup_status.md

 startx - need to add some script to automate trivial tasks like connecting to internet with iwd.
 Also need to put in some kind of neat background maybe

+sowm - window borders + transparency.
+Better macros for moving / resizing windows.
+Centering windows and giving it full screen.

 st - changing font and background colours and stuff.
-Add window borders.
 Also make windows resizeable + fullscreen mode

 lf - needs extending with scripts